 The baseline is for the (near-)real-time "Early" and "Late" estimates to be calibrated with climatological coefficients that vary by month and location, while in the "Final" post-real-time run the multi-satellite estimates are adjusted so that they sum to a monthly satellite-gauge combination following the TMPA.
 In all cases the output contains multiple fields that provide information on the input data, selected intermediate fields, and estimation quality.
-For more details see the IMERG ATBD, posted at http://pmm.nasa.gov/sites/default/files/document_files/IMERG_ATBD_V4.4.pdf.
+For more details see the IMERG ATBD (Huffman et al. 2017), posted at

+$http://pmm.nasa.gov/sites/default/files/document_files/IMERG_ATBD_V4.6.pdf\,.$